Tapioca Pudding is a sweet milk based dessert with a creamy texture and

 prevent scorching stir the pudding constantly but slowly.
 When the pudding

-comes to a full boil, remove from heat and stir in one teaspoon of pure vanilla
+comes to a full boil, remove from heat and stir in the pure vanilla

-swell and become opaque in color, the pudding still seems quite thin and
+swell and become opaque in color.
+Now the pudding may seem quite thin and

 you may wonder if there should have been more tapioca used.
 Do not worry,